laserpants/trombone/docs/introduction.rst

 Introduction
 ============

-Trombone facilitates effortless adaptation of conventional RDBMS schemas to data exchange based on JSON and the RESTful web service paradigm.
+Trombone facilitates effortless adaptation of conventional RDBMS schemas to mobile-friendly data exchange based on JSON and the RESTful web service paradigm.
 It uses PostgreSQL as underlying RDBMS.

 ::